tale-toul/OCP4UPIAWS/README.md

          Planet: Earth
    ```

-1. Backup the **install-config.yaml** file outside of the clover directory, because the file will be destroyed in the next step.
+1. Backup the **install-config.yaml** file outside of the clover directory, because the file will be consumed and destroyed in the next step.

 1. Create the Kubernetes manifests for the cluster